CleverUserName420/Theoretical-Technologies-for-the-Public-s-Enjoyment-Open-Source-./README.md

 - Signals
 - (Coming soon - Phrases and methods of manipulation/abuse/harassment/Psywarfare used in crime/corruption in order to identify them and to counter)

-  File names and what they are.
+  File names and what they are:-
   - 1e2.py = Biomedical detection software (Theoretical) to detect micro - hardware.
 (DO NOT TEST ON SELF)
   - GeoLOLdude.py = Geofencing forensics (Threat intelligence)
   - WelcomeToSignals.py = Signals based detection software (Threat intelligence)